nightswimmer/Webbyduino/README.md

 ## Compatibility

 This library was tested with Arduino Ethernet, Uno and Mega with Ethernet shields.
-It should be compatible with any arduino clone that has at least 32Kb of memory and uses the Wiznet 5100 chip for the ethernet.
+It should be compatible with any arduino clone that has at least 32Kb of memory and is compatible with the arduino Ethernet library.

-## Version History

-### 1.0 released in 2014-06-? (soon-ish :P)